Top 5 Ways That Wildfires Start

 ©iStockphoto.com/Fadyukhin

 The invention and eventual mass-production of the internal combustion engine and other now commonplace machinery might have helped modernize society, but they also introduced a new threat to the world's wildernesses.
-That's because without the proper precautions, a running engine can spew hot sparks and bits of burning debris -- a potentially dangerous situation if that device is operating in a field or forest.
+Without the proper precautions, a running engine can spew hot sparks and bits of burning debris — a potentially dangerous situation if that device is operating in a field or forest.

 Enter the spark arrestor.
-It's typically a small device, but it has a big role in protecting against accidental wildfires.
-Different types are tailored to work best under different circumstances, but all spark arrestors basically act like filters that let exhaust out and keep embers in.
+It's typically a small device, but it has a big role in protecting against accidental forest fires.
+Different types of spark arrestors are tailored to work best under different circumstances, but they all basically act like filters that let exhaust out and keep embers in.
+They're not a 100 percent guarantee against wildfires, but they definitely help decrease the odds that a stray spark will start a blaze.

 Advertisement